 Listed below are some examples of workshops which have been influential to our work:

-Charades - Started by playing a version of charades; pick an everyday action or chore and apply the strategy on the card.
+Charades cards - pick an everyday action or chore and apply the strategy on the card.

 Card 1 – Take all meaning away from this action